surrealwaffle/yymp/README.md

 Different implementations of provisions may be available with more recent standards.
 In addition, some features may require the C++14 or C++17 standards to be available.

-# Usage
-As *yymp* is a header-only library, simply include this library in the include path.

 # Changes
 *yymp* has undergone some changes recently!
 Quite a number actually.
   * Alias templates are far less prevalent